Mexico’s new drug war may be worse than old one

 The relentless violence has numbed many people.

 In 2010, gunmen burst into a party of high school students in Ciudad Juarez’s Villas de Salvarcar neighborhood, killing 15 in what appeared to have been a case of mistaken identity.
-The bloodbath provoked large, angry street protests and a visit by an apologetic President Felipe Calderon.
+The bloodbath provoked large, angry street protests and a visit by an apologetic President Felipe Calderón.

 This year, in April, gunmen burst into a party in Minatitlan, near Coatzacoalcos, and killed 14 people.
 Days later, a few dozen people held a subdued peace march.

 “It’s politics as usual, nothing happened.
-This should generate generalized indignation,” against cartels and government leaders alike, Hope said.
+This should generate generalized indignation” against cartels and government leaders alike, Hope said.

-He attributes the muted response to new President Andres Manuel Lopez Obrador’s high approval ratings, topping 70% in some polls nine months into his term.
+He attributes the muted response to new President Andrés Manuel López Obrador’s high approval ratings, topping 70% in some polls nine months into his term.
 Such ratings “tend to intimidate expressions of indignation,” Hope said.

-Many Mexicans also are willing to give Lopez Obrador the benefit of the doubt as even the president acknowledges that violent crime is the most serious challenge he faces.
-Lopez Obrador insists his go-slow policies of reducing youth unemployment will eventually solve the root causes of the problem better than declaring another frontal offensive against drug cartels.
+Many Mexicans also are willing to give López Obrador the benefit of the doubt as even the president acknowledges that violent crime is the most serious challenge he faces.

+To the extent possible, López Obrador has avoided violent confrontations with gangs that were often blamed for spawning violence during Calderón’s 2006-2012 administration.
+López Obrador has even personally congratulated troops who allowed themselves to be abducted and disarmed by vigilante groups that are often linked to cartels.

+He insists his go-slow policies of reducing youth unemployment will eventually solve the root causes of the problem better than declaring another frontal offensive against drug cartels.

-Carlos Angel Ortiz is one of those who doesn’t fault Lopez Obrador.
+Carlos Ángel Ortiz is one of those who doesn’t fault López Obrador.

 “It is like the president says, ‘Only the people can save the people,” Ortiz said as he made plans to bury his niece, Xóchitl Irineo Gomez, a dancer at the nightclub who died of smoke inhalation, leaving behind a son and a daughter ages 7 and 3.